 Michael Himmel — Research Fellow

 A principal scientist in the Biosciences Center, Dr. Michael Himmel has more than 30 years of experience in conducting, supervising, and planning research in: protein biochemistry, recombinant technology, enzyme engineering, new micro-organism discovery, and physicochemistry of macromolecules.
-He leads a team of 36 staff in NREL's Biomolecular Sciences group.
+He leads a team of over 30 staff members in NREL's Biomolecular Sciences group.

 Dr. Himmel is a biochemist whose work on cellulase greatly simplified and lowered the cost of converting biomass to fuel.